andreimerlescu/verbose/TESTS.md

    adding it as a seed to the corresponding fuzz target in `fuzz_test.go` so the fuzzer explores mutations from that shape automatically.
 4. Run `make ci` locally before pushing.
-The GitHub Actions workflow runs the same commands and a local failure is faster to debug than a CI failure.
+The GitHub Actions workflow runs the same commands and a local failure is faster to debug than a CI failure.​​​​​​​​​​​​​​​​